 However, our target that day was Berlin, so once the city started to stir we packed our bags and were headed to the train station, which is located in the most beautiful glass and steel structure.

+Luckily we had a good guide and know how to use a Eurail Pass.
 We knew we needed to validate our passes before using them as this was clearly set out in our Eurail pass pack.
 We were surprised by how easy this was – we just headed to the train station information counter and got our pass stamped.
 Once we had our stamp, we wrote the date on our pass and then went and jumped on the next train to Berlin.
 We learnt later, when travelling through Italy, that this efficiency is what Germans (not Italians) are famous for.

 Tip: Go to the train station prior (maybe the day before) to when you want to travel to validate your pass.
 Although we had no trouble in Frankfurt, in Milan it took an hour to get this done.